How to clean velcro and elastic

-For the longevity of your elastic (and the lining of your horse boots), wash in the washing machine and air dry in a breezy and light area, but try and keep your items out of the direct sun.
+- For the longevity of your elastic on your horse’s sport boots, and the lining of your horse boots, wash in the washing machine.
+Air dry in a breezy and light area, but try and keep your items out of the direct sun.

 This style of dog brush works for sheepskin and velcro.